Schwad/Schwad.github.io/_posts/2019-06-19-past-rubies-1.md

  comments: true
 ---

 *Past Rubies is a weekly newsletter that shares curated historical content from the Ruby community.
-If you want to know what was going on this week in Ruby every week, [sign up here!](link)*
+Consider it Ruby's version of 'on this day in history'.
+[Click here to sign up!](link)*

 {: style="text-align:center"}
 ## [A Rubyist's "Who's Who" in a gist debate (June 22, 2012)](https://gist.github.com/justinko/2838490)